saskiaopdam/DUO-Todo-App-Angular-remotehost/README.md

 - STATE (ngrx state management)
 - UX (clear and intuitive app)
 - UI (nice to look at)
+- Validation (prevent adding "")

 ## Issues

 - Ngrx (Observable <=> initialState = {})
 - TypeErrors / filter not a function
+- Resolved, but todos not visible

 ## Features